jd78/ParallelQueuePartitioner/README.md

 				console.log("sequential job ended");
 			});
         }
-    }, 2000); //Atbitraty deleyer to wait all forks are completed }
+    }, 2000); //Atbitraty delayer to wait all forks are completed }
 ```